 Rosa dei Frati is light pink with a touch of 'onion skin' orange.
 Zesty and vibrant with aromas of summer pudding and strawberries, it is perfectly balanced with a lovely refreshing finish.

-Fragrant Turkish Delight bouquet, with a little pepper and spice to help keep it grown up.
+This rosé has a fragrant Turkish Delight bouquet, with a little pepper and spice to add complexity.
 The usual unique vibrant cerise tint adds colour to the table.
 Balanced acidity, tannin and weight give the usual Rose of Virginia combination of richness yet crispness.
 It will retain its fruit sweetness and perfume over a couple of years at least.

 Awarded 91 points and Highly Recommended status by Decanter (www.decanter.com) in their August 2018 edition interview with Sacha Lichine of Chateau d'Esclans (see blue link below).